robertsan96/robertsan96.github.io/content/posts/no-laptop-no-problem-london/index.md

 Tried to sleep, couldn't.
 My mind was constantly thinking about code, **what the hell**.
 One of the main points of my trip was to disconnect from tech.
 This was the moment I started to miss my laptop...

 Ok: no code environment, but how about writing on my blog?
-For a moment, I started to regret the fact that my blog is not Wordpress, as writing markdown articles using Hugo can be a pain one the go.
+For a moment, I started to regret the fact that my blog is not Wordpress, as writing markdown articles using Hugo can be a pain on the go.
 Let's be real: the Wordpress app is so nice - UI is good, the editor is fantastic, everything a blogger needs.

 But what if I challenge myself to write an article using my iPhone? **brain: heavy breathing**.
 Writing an article for this blog means: